TakuFaith/Fancy-buttons/README.md

-This is an HMTL and CSS work of fancy buttons that can be made with plain CSS only
+This is an HTML and CSS work of fancy buttons that can be made with plain CSS only